 David Shapiro ’99, LVC’s esports director of operations, and Stephan Van Der Ploog, Candoris president and chief accountability officer, announced…Esports

 The fastest growing sport in the world is played at LVC.
 We launched the first varsity Esports team in Pennsylvania in spring 2018.
-Our Esports varsity athletes compete in Call of Duty (fall 2019), Counter Strike, Fighting Games, Hearthstone, League of Legends, Overwatch, Paladins (fall 2019), Rocket League, and Smite.
+Our Esports varsity athletes compete in Call of Duty, Counter Strike, SMASH, Hearthstone, League of Legends, Overwatch, Valorant, Rocket League, Rainbow 6 and HALO.
 Visit here to see games, rosters, Twitch.TV page, coaches, schedules, results, and more.

 Interested?
 Complete our recruiting questionnaire.

 You'll compete in the National Association of Collegiate Esports, the country's most prominent organization dedicated to competitive collegiate video gaming.
 You'll have a head coach, assistant coaches, and director of Esports to guide you throughout your student-athlete career.